kix/evermed-test/README.md

 First guess: `resource` is not a type in PHP, whereas most of the stream interactions are acting on streams.
 Could this be a way to harden types?

+Idea: the Stream package is supposed to make sure we can write a response stream of the file being downloaded into the local filesystem.

 #### MIME package
 Symfony's `UploadedFile` class requires a MIME type to instantiate.
 If we're downloading something, we need to figure out the MIME type that needs to be passed in.